RedCtr/StickyNote/README.md

 2. Navigate to `client/`.
 3. Run `npm install`
 4. After the installation completes, run `npm run dev`.
-5. A new web browser window opens and displays the sticky note app.
+5. A new web browser window opens and displays the sticky task app.
-6. To run the Playwright tests for the StickyNote app, run `npm run test` or `npm run test:ui`
+6. To run the Playwright tests for the StickyTask app, run `npm run test` or `npm run test:ui`